AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

 Dyninst is a binary instrumentation framework similar to Pintool and DynamoRIO.
 However, whereas Pintool and DynamoRIO work at runtime, Dyninst instruments the target at load time and then let it run - or save the binary with the changes.
-This is great for some things, e.g. fuzzing, and not so effective for others, e.g. malware analysis.
+This is great for some things, e.g., fuzzing, and not so effective for others, e.g., malware analysis.

 So, what you can do with Dyninst is taking every basic block and putting AFL++'s instrumentation code in there - and then save the binary.
 Afterwards, just fuzz